CONSTITUTION OF THE SOCIALIST PARTY USA

 Section 7: Nominations, endorsements, and other political party candidacies in at-large areas will be administered by the National Committee under the same rules outlined in Article VI.
 At-large members cannot declare themselves candidates of the Party without formal nomination.

-Section 8: The National Committee is empowered to delegate the responsibilities assigned to it in Section IV to the National Action Committee.
+Section 8: The National Committee is empowered to delegate the responsibilities assigned to it in Section IV to the National Executive Committee.
 This transfer of responsibilities is only valid during the term of the National Committee that approved it and must be re-approved after a new National Committee is seated.
-A National Committee mail ballot may be called to overrule the National Action Committee, as described in Article X, section 2(c).
-In this instance, the decision of the National Action Committee does not take effect and is replaced by the decision of the National Committee
+A National Committee mail ballot may be called to overrule the National Executive Committee, as described in Article X, section 2(c).
+In this instance, the decision of the National Executive Committee does not take effect and is replaced by the decision of the National Committee

 ARTICLE VII: Finances